mokeyish/pyiter/README.md

 See [API](https://pyiter.yish.org/pyiter/sequence.html) documention.

-- You no need to read api documention. all api functions are listed by the code completion as follows.
+- You no need to read API documention. all functions are listed by the code completion as follows.

    ![.](https://github.com/mokeyish/pyiter/raw/main/screenshots/apilist.png)